Treewidth of Outer $k$-Planar Graphs: The separation number of outer min- -planar graphs

-Now, we are ready to upper bound the separation number of outer min-$k$-planar graphs.
+Now, we are ready to establish an upper bound on the separation number of outer min-$k$-planar graphs.

 \begin{theorem} Let $G$ be an outer min-$k$-planar graph.
-Then $\sn(G) \leq 2\cdot \floor{0.5k} +4$. \end{theorem}
+Then $\sn(G) \leq 2\cdot \floor{k/2} +4$. \end{theorem}

 \begin{proof} The class of outer min-$k$-planar graphs is closed under taking subgraphs.
-So it is enough to find a balanced separation of order at most $2\cdot \floor{0.5k} +4$ for every maximal outer min-$k$-planar graph $G$.
+Therefore, it suffices to find a balanced separation of order at most $2\cdot \floor{k/2} +4$ for every maximal outer min-$k$-planar graph $G$.
 Let $H$ be an expanded outer min-$k$-planar graph obtained from $G$ by \cref{obs:expand_okpl}.
-By \cref{thm:minkpl_upper}, there exists a tree decomposition $\mathcal{T}' = (T_S, B')$ of $H$, where $T_S$ is a spanning tree of subdivided graph $H$.
-From the proof of \cref{thm:minkpl_upper}, it follows that $\Delta(T_S) \leq 3$ and every vertex $v \in V(H)$ is in at least two bags of $\mathcal{T}'$ (there is an oriented edge $(v, w)$ in $H$, so $v \in B'_v$ and $v \in B'_w$).
+By \cref{thm:minkpl_upper}, there exists a tree decomposition $\mathcal{T} = (T_S, B)$ of $H$, where $T_S$ is a spanning tree of the split planarization of $H$.
+From the proof of \cref{thm:minkpl_upper}, it follows that $\Delta(T_S) \leq 3$ and that every vertex $v \in V(H)$ is in at least two bags of $\mathcal{T}$ (since there is an oriented edge $(v, w)$ in $H$, so $v \in B_v$ and $v \in B_w$).